candidate information

 12 Bursthall Street, Marmora, ON, K0K 2M0 (Council Chambers/Upstairs)

-Council Chambers will be set up on Election Day as an official voting center, with staff available to provide help if requested, using the internet voting system.
+Council Chambers will be set up on Election Day as an official voting centre, with staff available to provide help, if requested, using the internet voting system.